 There are two outstanding golf courses in Barwon Heads: The Barwon Heads Golf Club and 13th Beach Golf Links.
 We joined our friend Hamish at Barwon Heads Golf Club and had an excellent day.
 Both courses are highly recommended and a must if you are a golfer!
-Barwon Heads is one of only seven True Links golf courses in Australia!
+Barwon Heads is one of only seven true links golf courses in Australia!
 And 13th Beach is home to the Victoria Open.
-Two world-class seaside golf courses lying side by side on the Bellarine Peninsula.
+Two world-class seaside golf courses lie side by side on the Bellarine Peninsula.

 Another happy place was the Thirteenth Beach Road.
 We often had picnic lunches there.
 From Thirteenth Beach Road we could see both the ocean with surfers on one side and the golf course with golfers on the other.
 Can it get any better?

 While the town of Drysdale may not have much to offer, it is a great place to go for foodies!
 There are many places that can easily fill a delicious day.